Irvine Wrongful Death Attorney

 Understanding California’s Wrongful Death Claims

 California allows specific parties to file claims when negligence or misconduct causes a fatality.
 Eligible claimants typically include the deceased’s spouse, children, or other dependents, such as stepchildren or parents.
+If the deceased named a personal representative of their estate, this individual would usually act as plaintiff in the wrongful death case.

 Filing a claim requires proving the at-fault party’s negligence, establishing causation, and demonstrating the damages sustained by surviving family members.
 Once a claim is filed, the at-fault party is served notice, initiating a period of discovery where evidence is exchanged and reviewed.